 After Biden speech disrupted, U.S. lawmakers want Secret Service to protect candidates

-U.S. lawmakers on Wednesday sought Secret Service protection for Democratic presidential candidates, after Joe Biden's wife and a senior staffer had to protect the former vice president from protesters during a victory speech.
+U.S. lawmakers on Wednesday sought Secret Service protection for Democratic presidential candidates after Joe Biden's wife and a senior staffer shielded the former vice president from protesters during a victory speech on Super Tuesday.
+Biden's remarks in Los Angeles were briefly interrupted on Tuesday night when a pair of protesters leaped onto the stage, Jill Biden and senior adviser Symone Sanders charged them and ushered them offstage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)